dfredriksen/crossoverchallenge/README.md

 Gulp task to handle Minification and concatenation of less/js files Gulp task to handle optimization of image assets
-Fix jumpiness in certain state changes by using fixed width divs in example
+Fix jumpiness in certain state changes by using fixed width divs in example Message functionality is pretty standard, could probably go into a master class to be inherited
 ```

 ### Product ideas